 Given present knowledge and technology, bracing offers the only proven way to possibly minimize growth of most idiopathic atypical curvatures in most patients, although exercise therapy advocates will certainly argue that point to the death.

-Bracing for Scoliosis Negative Attributes
+Scoliosis Brace Negative Attributes

 There are many verified negative consequences of back brace treatment.
 Principle among them is the simple fact that bracing fails to provide good results for many curvatures.
 This is a truth that many parents do not know when making decisions regarding their children’s treatment path.
 Some young people will endure years of brace use and still demonstrate continuing progression of their curvature, despite full compliance.
 In essence, the brace does not provide them with the expected benefit and some are still forced to face surgical correction of their curvature via spondylodesis.
 Doctors are still not sure why this occurs, but once again, many feel it is linked to factors that are still not understood about idiopathic scoliosis and its potential genetic link and or congenital “hardwiring”.